 An OSCP-certified security professional has demonstrated the ability to use persistence, creativity, and perceptiveness to identify vulnerabilities and execute organized attacks under tight time constraints and think outside the box.

 The Offensive Security Certified Professional is a hands-on penetration testing certification.
-It requires holders to hack various live machines successfully in a lab environment.
+It requires candidates to hack various live machines in a lab environment successfully.
+Then, they have to write a comprehensive penetration test report.

-The good news is, successful completion of the OSCP exam qualifies the student for 40 (ISC)² CPE credits.
+The good news is, successful completion of the OSCP exam qualifies as 40 (ISC)² CPE credits.
 In addition, Offensive Security has a formal agreement with CREST to recognize the OSCP equivalency with CREST Registered Penetration Tester (CRT) Level 2, Track 3.

-We are proud of Anna, who joined the senior-level BSG team specialists and who confirmed in practice the following skills:
+We are proud of Anna, who joined the senior-level BSG team specialists and who confirmed in practice the following penetration testing skills:

 - Active Directory Attacks